SinsofMeat/SinsofMeat/README.md

 *^ I don't have access to therapy and require a lot of patience + support for my multiple mental illnesses.
 Just ask if you want to know what those are.* \
 White, all of us ID as transmasc insys, also just queer as hell.
 IF YOU'RE NOT POLITICALLY LEFT FUCK OFF *PLEASE*
 ## ╋━ 　INTERESTS
-**Original OCs/Worldbuilding + Writing/Roleplay** *(Romance is my favorite thing ever)* ,  Signalis, Cookie Run, Trigun, Splatoon, Vocaloid, Arknights: Endfield, Studio Investigrave/Rachel & Rix OCs, Witch's Heart, ISAT, Minecraft, Pokémon SM & USUM + Legends Arceus, Omori, Alien Stage, TBHK, Demon Slayer, Murder Drones, KOG, Zelda, Deltarune, and Still in Love (Umamusume)
+**Original OCs/Worldbuilding + Writing/Roleplay** *(Romance is my favorite thing ever)* ,  Signalis, Cookie Run, Trigun, Splatoon, Vocaloid, Arknights: Endfield, Studio Investigrave/Rachel & Rix OCs, Witch's Heart, ISAT, Minecraft, Pokémon SM & USUM + Legends Arceus, Omori, Alien Stage, TBHK, Demon Slayer, Murder Drones, KOG, Zelda, Deltarune, and Still in Love (Umamusume) .
+ALSO I FIXATE ON SHADOUGE IRREGULARLY LMFAO